camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 Note:

 - The values for `postgres-password` and `password` are not required if you are using an external database.
 If you choose not to use an external database, please provide those values.
-- The `smtp-password` should be replaced with the appropriate external value.
+- The `smtp-password` should be replaced with the appropriate external value ([see how it's used by WebModeler](/self-managed/modeler/web-modeler/configuration/configuration.md#smtp--email)).

 ```bash reference
 https://github.com/camunda/camunda-tf-eks-module/blob/feature/opensearch-doc/examples/camunda-8.6/procedure/create-identity-secret.sh